I want to . . .

 Q. Do we have to buy software to maintain our UR logs in a specific manner?

-If a claims adjuster receives a written request for authorization and approves this request, the approval must be made by telephone or fax within 24 hours of the decision.
+For example, if a claims adjuster receives a written RFA and approves this request, the approval must be made by telephone or fax within 24 hours of the decision.
 If the initial approval is verbal, a written confirmation of the approval must be sent within 24 hours for concurrent review and within two business days for prospective review.
-(8 CCR § 9792.9(b))
+A copy of the written approval must be placed in the file to document the approval.

 Q. Do we have to have a medical director to oversee our utilization review program?

-A. Yes.
-All claims administrators must have a UR program and all UR programs must have a medical director.
-The medical director is responsible for all decisions made in the UR process and must ensure that all UR decisions (approvals, delays, modifications and denials) comply with the law.
-As long as the medical director of your UR plan is able to ensure that the claims adjusters (whether in-house for a self-insured employer or external through a TPA or WC insurer) are applying the standards of the UR plan, the claims adjusters can approve medical treatment authorization requests.
+As long as the medical director of your UR plan is able to ensure that the claims adjusters (whether in-house for a self-insured employer or external through a third-party administrator (TPA) or WC insurer) are applying the standards of the UR plan, the claims adjusters can approve medical treatment authorization requests.
 If the URO medical director does not ensure that those UR activities performed through the claims administrator are compliant with the UR regulations, then the claims administrator must have its own medical director.

 Q. If a request for an expedited review, with all necessary information, is received at 9 a.m. on a Friday morning, when is the decision due?